RQuarx/aurgh/README.md

 ## Donating

-If you like this project, you could support it by donating to me.
+If you like this project, you could support it by making my parents think that this project is not useless.
 <br>
 <br>
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I2I11ERX5G)